How to open a business bank account in Australia

 1. Fees and charges

-It's crucial to carefully review the fee structure of any prospective business account.
+It's important to carefully review the fee structure of any prospective business account.
 Look for details on monthly account maintenance fees, transaction fees (such as charges for transfers), and potential hidden costs like fees for excess transactions or early account closure.
-Understanding these fees helps you know what you’re liable for and ensure there are no surprises and that the account suits your budget.
+Understanding these fees helps you know what you’re responsible for and ensures there are no surprises.

 2. Interest rates and benefits